sobi3ch/drupal-bootstrap-sass/README.md

 Using SASS in [Drupal Bootstrap theme](https://www.drupal.org/project/bootstrap).
 Based on blog *[Using SASS in Bootstrap Drupal theme](http://www.webfoobar.com/node/9)*.
 Without last section **Imagemin**.

-Purpose of this script is to repeat all step in above blog to create drupal theme based on bootstrap theme with all changes necessary to work with SASS/Compass.
+Purpose of this script is to repeat all step in above blog to create drupal theme based on bootstrap theme with all changes necessary to work with SASS/Compass and Grunt.

 Tested on Ubuntu 14.04.